dvmorozov/fit/how-to-extend-curve-types.md

 1. Create new module and define new curve class and derive it from TNamedPointsSet.

 1. Implement methods of interface IPointsSet.
-Make sure that GetCurveTypeName returns unique curve name and GetCurveTypeId_ return unuque curve type.
+Make sure that GetCurveTypeName returns unique curve name and GetCurveTypeId_ return unuque curve type (use __uuidgen__ utility).

 1. Instantiate TCurveTypesSingleton and call RegisterCurveType passing to it class of curve.